EsterChang/CS4641/index.md

 The last model we chose to evaluate was ANN.
 After some research, we learned that ANN has been able to make accurate predictions for high cost insurance in the past, so we chose it to try to improve our own high cost predictions.
 As an implementation, we used Scikit-learn's MLPRegressor.
 Since our dataset is not very large, we used the lbfgs solver for weight optimization, as this solver is known to help smaller datasets converge faster and perform better.
 We also chose to use one hidden layer since we discovered that only one was necessary for most other problems of similar scale and complexity.
 To optimize the remaining parameters, we again made use of RandomizedSearch with 300 iterations.
 These parameters included the maximum number of iterations, size of our hidden layer, activation function, and alpha value.

-The ranges for each of these parameters were set as follows:
+The RandomizedSearch ranges for each of these parameters were set as follows:
 - Maximum iterations: 500 - 100 (increments of 100)
   - Values in this range allowed the model to converge most of the time
 - Size of hidden layer: 2 - 7 (increments of 1)